Woodstoves and Air Quality

 For hundreds of years, home wood heating technology changed very little.
 Then in the 1980s, severe air pollution problems across the country were linked to smoke from woodstoves.
 Soon, woodstove manufacturers were required to design cleaner stoves.

 New woodstove designs focus on achieving higher-efficiency combustion, more complete burning of combustion waste gases, and better heating efficiency.
 Two different designs—catalytic and noncatalytic stoves—meet woodstove pollution standards.

 - Catalytic stoves use a catalyst inside the firebox to assist with the burning of waste gases (smoke).

 - Noncatalytic stoves use a combination of sophisticated baffles and air supply designs to burn the gases.

 The US Environmental Protection Agency (EPA) requires manufacturers of woodstoves to produce clean-burning woodstoves.
-New woodstoves (those built after July 1, 1988) cannot produce smoke-related pollutants beyond certain limits.
+New standards have been enacted in 2015 (which will tighten in 2020) that reduce wood smoke significantly.
 Learn more.

 Woodstove Replacements and Tax Deductions